IPSProtocol/IntentGuard/phase 1/erc-outcome-based-simulation.md

 # 5. Offchain Signature Simulation

-Wallets **SHOULD** simulate off-chain signatures (e.g., EIP-2612 `permit`, Permit2, `delegation`) by reproducing their on-chain execution effects in a sandbox environment identical to transaction simulation.
+Wallets **MUST** simulate off-chain signatures (e.g., EIP-2612 `permit`, Permit2, `delegation`) by reproducing their on-chain execution effects in a sandbox environment identical to transaction simulation.

 Extracted Outcomes from these simulations **MUST** follow the same canonical schema.